 Potassium polyacrylate is a potassium salt of polyacrylic acid with the chemical formula [−CH2−CH(CO2K)−]n.

-As a super absorbent polymer, it can absorb plenty of water and turn into the natural gel.
+As a super absorbent polymer, it can absorb plenty of water and turn into a natural gel.

 Potassium polyacrylate is: